r-shakya/tool-development/README.md

 ## How to prioritize ?
 - assign weightage to the issues.

 - based on their importance like - security related issues > bugs > enhancement > documentation > question > others

+- choose some criteria to increase their weitages, they can be

 - un-assigned issues > assigned issues